Jake-Mertz/Near-Earth-Asteroid-Viewer/README.md

 ## Features

-- User can browse a user-friendly and fun interface of data for near-Earth asteroids maintained by NASA's Jet Propulsion Laboratory.
+- User can click on individual asteroids and view interesting data pertaining to them.
 - Website displays NASA's Astronomy Picture of the Day as its background image.

 ### Getting Started